Clear Your Record of Old Convictions

 Do you have an old conviction that’s preventing you from getting a better job?
 Speak with an attorney about getting an expungement.

-An expungement is where a person makes a past conviction non-public, meaning the conviction cannot be seen by the public.
+An expungement is where we ask the Court to make a past conviction non-public, meaning the record of that conviction cannot be seen by the public.

 Once a conviction is expunged you may honestly say you have never been convicted of a crime.

-A felony may be expunged where there are no more than two qualifying misdemeanors.
+A felony may be expunged where you have no more than two misdemeanors.

-Five years must have passed from the time of conviction or end of imprisonment term.
+Five years must pass from either the date of conviction or the end of imprisonment term or probation or parole term.

-An expungement will involve a court hearing in which the judge will consider the circumstances of the crime committed and your behavior since that time.
+We must file a motion with the Court in which you were convicted.
+There will be a court hearing where the judge will consider the circumstances of the crime committed and your behavior since that time.
 The presentation of documentation of good behavior before the court may be necessary.
 Set up a free consultation to see if you qualify for an expungement.

 Contact Us at 734.883.9584